US inflation unchanged last month, though core prices accelerated

-WASHINGTON (AP) — U.S. inflation was unchanged last month while a measure of underlying inflation rose to its highest level in five months, as tariffs have raised the cost of some imported goods while gas and procery prices cooled.
+WASHINGTON (AP) — U.S. inflation was unchanged in July while a measure of underlying inflation rose to its highest level in five months as tariffs push the price of imported goods higher while gas and grocery prices cooled.

-The figures suggest that slowing cost growth for rents and cheaper gas are offsetting some of the impact of President Donald Trump's sweeping tariffs.
-Tuesday's figures likely reflect the 10% universal tariff Trump imposed in April, as well as higher duties on countries such as China and Canada.
+The figures suggest that slowing rent increases and cheaper gas are offsetting some impacts of President Donald Trump's sweeping tariffs.
+Many businesses are also absorbing some of the cost of the duties.
+Tuesday's figures likely include some impact from the 10% universal tariff Trump imposed in April, as well as higher duties on countries such as China and Canada.

 Still, stubbornly high inflation puts the Federal Reserve in a difficult spot: Hiring slowed sharply in the spring, after Trump announced tariffs in April.
 The stalling out of job gains has boosted financial market expectations for an interest rate cut by the central bank.

-The potential increases, while modest, would put the Fed in a difficult spot: Hiring slowed sharply in the spring, after Trump announced a sweeping set of tariffs in April.
-The stalling out of job gains has boosted financial market expectations for an interest rate cut by the central bank.
+Gas prices fell 2.2% from June to July and have plunged 9.5% from a year earlier, the government's report said.
+Grocery prices slipped 0.1% last month, though they are still 2.2% higher than a year ago.
+Restaurant meals continued to get more expensive, however, rising 0.3% in July and 3.9% from a year earlier.

-Yet Fed chair Jerome Powell has warned that worsening inflation could keep the Fed on the sidelines — a stance that has enraged Trump, who has defied traditional norms of central bank independence and demanded lower borrowing costs.
+Tariffs appeared to raise the cost of some imported items: Shoe prices jumped 1.4% from June to July, though they are still just 0.9% more expensive than a year ago.
+The cost of furniture leapt 0.9% in July and is 3.2% higher than a year earlier.
+Clothing prices ticked up 0.1% in July, after a larger rise in June, though they are still slightly cheaper than a year ago.

-Tuesday's data will also arrive at a highly-charged moment for the Labor Department's Bureau of Labor Statistics, which collects and publishes the inflation data.
+Tuesday's data arrives at a highly-charged moment for the Labor Department's Bureau of Labor Statistics, which collects and publishes the inflation data.
 Trump fired Erika McEntarfer, then the head of BLS, after the Aug.
 1 jobs report also showed sharply lower hiring for May and June than had previously been reported.

 The president posted on social media Monday that he has picked E.J.
 Antoni, an economist at the conservative Heritage Foundation and a frequent critic of the jobs report, to replace McEntarfer.